supernord/2025-ABACBS-workshop/_episodes/28-protein_interactions.md

 > ## Note
 > - Normally, AlphaFold2 generates predictions using 5 copies of the model which all output different predictions.
-> - In multimer mode, each of these 5 models is normally run with 5 independent replicates (5 x 5 = 25 total).
+> - In multimer mode, each of these 5 models is run with 5 independent replicates (5 x 5 = 25 total).
 > - All of these outputs are ranked by model confidence.
-> - Today, we are using a custom fork of AlphaFold2 which enables running only 1 of the 5 models.
+> - Today, we are using a custom fork (`alphafold2_pred-single.sif`) of AlphaFold2 which enables running only 1 of the 5 models.
-> - We also provide an additional argument to run only a single replicate.
+> - We also provide an additional argument to run only a single replicate (`-num_multimer_predictions_per_model=1`).
-> - **These optimizations can reduce the GPU requirements by up to 25x for a small tradeoff in prediction quality**
 >
 > ~~~
 > grep -A4 RUN_ALPHAFOLD2_PRED abacbs_profile-multimer.config